firebase/firebase-js-sdk/CONTRIBUTING.md

  - [Coding Rules](#rules)
  - [Signing the CLA](#cla)

-Want to contribute?
-Great!
-First, read this page (including the small print at the end).

 ## <a name="coc"></a> Code of Conduct

 As contributors and maintainers of the Firebase JS SDK project, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.